QuantEcon/python-lecture-sandpit.myst/lectures/money_inflation_humphrey.md

 for $t \geq 0$.

-To compute a steady state, we seek steady state values $\bar R, \bar b$ that satisfy steady-state versions of  both the government budget constraint and the demand function for real balances:
+To compute a steady state, we seek gross rates of return on currency  $\bar R, \bar b$ that satisfy steady-state versions of  both the government budget constraint and the demand function for real balances:

 \begin{align}
 g & = \bar b ( 1 - \bar R)  \cr